gapisani/arrows/README.md

 # Arrows

-It's a game that has an idea similar to Redstone in Minecraft.
+It's a game that has an idea similar to Redstone in Minecraft, idea stolen from [Onigiri](https://github.com/ArtemOnigiri/).

 It has basic logic gates like AND, NOT, XOR, etc.